Subscription billing

 Subscription cancellation

-A key requirement of the FTC’s final rule is simple cancellation, ie. “click to cancel.”
+A key requirement of the FTC’s final negative option rule is simple cancellation, ie. “click to cancel.”

 Sellers must provide a “simple mechanism” for the consumer to cancel the subscription and immediately stop recurring charges (or an initial charge after a free trial).
 This cancellation mechanism must be “at least as easy” as the mechanism used to consent to the subscription.
 At minimum, the business must allow for cancellation in the “same medium” used to sign up, effectively ending call-to-cancel policies for online businesses.

-How going online boosted Star Tribune’s retention by 10%
+How going online boosted the Star Tribune’s retention by 10%

-When Star Tribune introduced online cancellation, they did so with some trepidation.
+When the Minnesota Star Tribune introduced online cancellation, they did so with some trepidation.
 Like many businesses, they feared making cancellation easier could harm customer retention.

-“ProsperStack is one of the most important and impactful things we’ve implemented in several years,” Star Tribune’s head of retention remarked.
+“ProsperStack is one of the most important and impactful things we’ve implemented in several years,” the paper’s head of retention remarked.

 See the case study.